-The benefits of ginger essential oil is also derived from the so-called ginger root (that's actually a rhizome), via steam distillation.
+The benefits of ginger essential oil is also derived from the so-called ginger root (that’s actually a rhizome), via steam distillation.
 As with any essential oil, the actual compounds will vary based on where and how the plant is grown.
-Still, some of the most commonly present constituents in ginger essential oil include citral, zingiberene, and camphene, all from the terpene category of chemical compounds.
-According to an analysis of ginger essential oil from a 2015 analysis, the compounds in ginger essential oil include free-radical scavenging capabilities and boosting the body's natural antioxidants.
-(2) Ginger essential oil uses include a spicy scent used in perfumery, inhalation, and culinary preparations.
+Still, some of the most commonly present constituents in ginger essential oil include citral, zingiberene, and camphene, all from the terpene hydrocarbons category of chemical compounds.
+According to an analysis of ginger essential oil from a 2015 analysis, the compounds in ginger essential oil include free-radical scavenging capabilities and boosting the body’s natural antioxidants.
+(2) Ginger essential oil is used to add a spicy note to perfumes and in aromatherapy blends as well as culinary preparations.

 MORE ESSENTIAL OIL USES & RECIPES!
 For 150+ effective recipes & natural remedies, get a copy of my national bestselling book, The Healing Power of Essential Oils.
 Buy today to get instant access to $300 in digital bonuses (videos, guides & more) to help you learn how to use essential oils safely & effectively!
 HealingPowerOfEssentialOils.com